sammy78952/Project-introduction/README.md

 We use SDL to make a C++ breakout clone game.

 # How to play?
+Press the "A" and "D" to move left and right

 # Function
            1. Sphere rebound function